acarstoiu/phones/README.md

     npm install --production

-in the current folder and at the very least configuring the database connection parameters within the `src/config.json` file, you can start the HTTP service by running
+in the root folder and at the very least configuring the database connection parameters within the `src/config.json` file, you can start the HTTP service by running

     node .

 Mind that you can also alter the host and port that the service listens on, as well other configuration parameters.

+---
+### Testing

+Tests can be executed by typing

+    npm test

+in the root folder.
+They are run with __another__ configuration, found in `tst/config.json`, as if in another environment.
+Why?
+Because given the shallow nature of the project, integration tests seemed the sensible thing to go for.

+:point_right: **Make sure you change the database used in tests** because its existing contents is wiped out.